cloud-gov/pages-core/DEVELOPMENT.md

 If local UAA authentication is not needed, Docker can be set up and started with these commands:

-1. Run `docker-compose build`.
+1. Run `docker compose build`.
-1. Run `docker-compose run --rm app yarn` to install dependencies.
+1. Run `docker compose run --rm app yarn` to install dependencies.
-1. Run `docker-compose run --rm admin-client yarn` to install dependencies.
+1. Run `docker compose run --rm admin-client yarn` to install dependencies.
-1. Run `docker-compose run --rm app yarn migrate:up` to initialize the local database.
+1. Run `docker compose run --rm app yarn migrate:up` to initialize the local database.
-1. Run `docker-compose run --rm app yarn create-dev-data` to create some fake development data for your local database.
+1. Run `docker compose run --rm app yarn create-dev-data` to create some fake development data for your local database.
-1. Run `docker-compose up` to start the development environment.
+1. Run `docker compose up` to start the development environment.

-Any time the node dependencies are changed (like from a recently completed new feature), `docker-compose run --rm app yarn` will need to be re-run to install updated dependencies after pulling the new code from GitHub.
+Any time the node dependencies are changed (like from a recently completed new feature), `docker compose run --rm app yarn` will need to be re-run to install updated dependencies after pulling the new code from GitHub.

-In order to make it possible to log in with local UAA authentication in a development environment it is necessary to also build and start the UAA container, which requires specifying a second docker-compose configuration file when executing the docker-compose commands which build containers or start the development environment, e.g.:
+In order to make it possible to log in with local UAA authentication in a development environment it is necessary to also build and start the UAA container, which requires specifying a second docker compose configuration file when executing the docker compose commands which build containers or start the development environment, e.g.:

-1. `docker-compose -f ./docker-compose.yml -f ./docker-compose.uaa.yml build`
+1. `docker compose -f ./docker compose.yml -f ./docker compose.uaa.yml build`
-1. `docker-compose -f ./docker-compose.yml -f ./docker-compose.uaa.yml up`
+1. `docker compose -f ./docker compose.yml -f ./docker compose.uaa.yml up`

 #### Check to see if everything is working correctly